Ola CEO Bhavish Aggarwal Booked For Abetment To Suicide After Employee’s Death In Bengaluru

 Trending Photos

-Bengaluru Police have registered a case of abetment to suicide against Ola founder and CEO Bhavish Aggarwal, along with senior executive Subrath Kumar Das, following the death of a company employee who allegedly died by suicide.

-The deceased, 38-year-old K Aravind, reportedly left behind a detailed 28-page note accusing his superiors of persistent workplace harassment.
-The case was filed after a complaint by Aravind’s brother, Ashwin Kannan.
+New Delhi: The Bengaluru police have registered a case of abetment to suicide against Ola founder and CEO Bhavish Aggarwal and senior executive Subrath Kumar Das after an employee allegedly took his own life.
+The deceased, 38-year-old K Aravind, is said to have left behind a 28-page death note in which he accused his seniors of workplace harassment.
+Police said the case was filed following a complaint by Aravind’s brother, Ashwin Kannan.

-As per police officials, the FIR names Bhavish Aggarwal and Subrath Kumar Das, who heads Vehicle Homologations and Regulation at Ola, under Section 108 of the Bharatiya Nyaya Sanhita (BNS), alongside other unnamed individuals.
+According to officials, the FIR names Bhavish Aggarwal, Subrath Kumar Das -- who heads Vehicle Homologations and Regulation at Ola -- and others under Section 108 of the Bharatiya Nyaya Sanhita (BNS).

-Aravind allegedly consumed poison at his Bengaluru residence on 28 September and was rushed to a private hospital, where he was declared dead.
-Following his death, his family discovered the suicide note, which accused senior executives of misconduct and ongoing mental harassment.
+The complaint also mentions alleged financial irregularities of about ₹17.46 lakh discovered after Aravind’s death.
+The incident took place on September 28, when Aravind allegedly consumed poison at his residence.
+He was rushed to a private hospital but could not survive.

-The complaint also raises concerns about financial discrepancies amounting to ₹17.46 lakh that came to light after Aravind’s passing.
-His family claimed that Ola’s HR department failed to offer a satisfactory explanation regarding certain unexplained transactions into his bank account.
+His family later found the death note, which detailed claims of persistent harassment at work and accused senior Ola executives of misconduct.
+They also alleged that the company’s HR department failed to provide a clear explanation regarding certain money transfers made to Aravind’s bank account.

 Stay informed on all the latest news, real-time breaking news updates, and follow all the important headlines in india news andworld News on Zee News.